houzhijian/CONE/README.md

 In additional, we provide our experiment log files [Ego4D-NLQ-Training-Sample](https://drive.google.com/file/d/1HSF7ZWIP4ay0IU4jC8prulbZ1RGvz-TS/view?usp=sharing)(24MB).

 Note that we inference on 3874 queries in validation split, but [NaQ](https://github.com/srama2512/NaQ) removes zero-duration ground-truth queries and inferences on 3529 queries in validation split .
-The performance of CONE will be higher if we use the same validation split of NaQ.
+The performance of CONE will be higher (i.e., multiplied by 3874/3529=1.098) if we use the same validation split of NaQ.

 ### MAD
 #### MAD-training